 "Proceed, doctor, you have the floor.
-Now we want the good and bad of systems and their truths.
-We want and will have it, or pepper your eyes till you find and tell the whole truth.
-Tell how your remedies affect the body, bones, teeth, and minds, or we will pepper your eyes to stimulate your brain.
-We are told by one of a later date who champions the system of 'Orificial Surgery' that the brain can be acted upon by stimulating the nerve terminals, and his theory must be vindicated or fall, after being fully tested, as given by rule first of the bylaws of this assembly, which puts all assertions to the most crucial tests, known as the fruit-of-thetree test."
+Now we want the good and bad of all systems and their truths.
+We want and will have it, or we will pepper your eyes till you find and tell the whole truth.
+Tell how your remedies affect the body, bones, teeth, and mind, or we will pepper your eyes to stimulate your brain.
+We are told by one of a later date who champions the system of 'Orificial Surgery' that the brain can be acted upon by stimulating the nerve terminals, and his theory must be vindicated or fall, after being fully tested, as given by rule first of the by-laws of this assembly, which puts all assertions to the most crucial tests, known as the fruit-of-the-tree test."

-The judge said: "This meeting will now adjourn for rest and refreshments.
-Before you leave I will say I want to have the committee on allopathy to rest four days, and on the fifth assemble.
+The judge said: "This meeting will now adjourn for rest and refreshment.
+Before you leave I will say I want the committee on allopathy to rest four days, and on the fifth assemble.
 Each man must arm himself with a fine mental sieve that nothing can penetrate but known facts.
-I am sworn by the people who sent me to this council of inquiry to bring, on my return, truths, and not assertions, and know by careful analysis that the truth as rendered to them on our return be chemically pure, and in exact conformity to the known laws of nature, which can only come from the mind of the in-Nothing less will be received.
-On our finite. report depends the length of our days, for we are dealing with a jealous and enraged people.
-We must be able to report to them in such manner that there will be no doubt left in their minds as to the methods of relief.
-I have just read a letter from our home committee, stating eighty births in Chicago, in which the forceps were used in all, and lacerations occurred in fortythree from one to more inches, all of which will have to go under chloroform for surgical operations.
-No one knows who or how many will die from the knife and poisonous gas.
+I am sworn to the people who sent me to this council of inquiry to bring, on my return, truths, and not assertions, and I must know by careful analysis that the truth as rendered to them on my return be chemically pure, and in exact conformity to the known laws of nature, which can only come from the mind of the infinite.
+Nothing less will be received.
+On my report depends the length of our days, for we are dealing with a jealous and enraged people.
+We must be able to report to them in such a manner that there will be no doubt left in their minds as to the methods of relief.
+I have just read a letter from our home committee, reporting eighty births in Chicago, in which the forceps were used and lacerations of one or more inches occurred in forty-three cases, all of these patients will have to go under chloroform for surgical operation.
+No one knows who or how many will die from the knife and the poisonous gas.